 While they want the food you’re providing, the younger generation wants to give their money to a brand that shares their concern for the environment.

 One of the many advantages of eco-friendly packaging is increasing your customers’ loyalty.
-Sustainability in your ingredients is a must, but it’s also time to improve your packaging.
+Sustainability in your ingredients is a must, but it’s also time to visit a restaurant supply store to improve your packaging.

 This article is a guest post.